dgudenkov-foreign-languages-homework/homework/homework-104/sb_p76.md

         4 - f

     b.
-        1, 7, 8
+        1, 7, 8, 3, 5

 6.
     One of the strongest memories of my childhood - it's how I tried to hide from my grandfather to skip the tennis.
 I didn't want to go to the tennis seven days a week and tried to skip it.
-It all started one day when I was on the dacha with my grandmother and my grandfather came there.
+It all started one day when I was at the dacha with my grandmother and my grandfather came there.
 I was hiding behind the stove, while my grandfather tried to find me.
 When he climbed to the second floor - I came out of the stove and went to the garden.
-Then he went to the garden too and I was going behind the house to the fence and then climbed over the fence and run to the forest.
+Then he went to the garden too and I was going behind the house to the fence and then climbed over the fence and ran to the forest.
 He didn't find me that day.

 Page 78